 The transmission system is one of the most important parts of your car.
-Without, your vehicle won’t move — period.
+Without it, your vehicle won’t move — period.
 But just like every other system on your car, it can wear out and break.

 It’s easy to panic when something goes wrong with your transmission, but knowing the basics of repairing it can help you stay calm.
 This transmission repair guide will explain how the system works and what you can expect when you bring your car in for service.